 7. The entire phone system is from one vendor

-It is important to determine whether a phone system manufacturer provides only some or all of the components necessary for your call center – the PBX, the IP phones, and the connectivity you need, such as VoIP gateways and SIP trunking services.
+It is important to determine whether a call center phone system manufacturer provides only some or all of the components necessary for your call center – the PBX, the IP phones, and the connectivity you need, such as VoIP gateways and SIP trunking services.
 Selecting a vendor that provides one, complete solution can make it easier to pinpoint the problem if anything ever goes wrong because all components are housed under one support umbrella.
 And, it can speed up the time to deployment because you only interface with one vendor, and all of the components are guaranteed to work together.
 Look for a call center phone system manufacturer who offers an end-to-end solution that seamlessly integrates together.
 For example, Digium’s IP phones include plug-and-play deployment with Switchvox, and Digium gateways auto-discover Switchvox to set up call routing rules.

 8. Around-the-clock technical support is available